TOAST-DOCS/Gamebase/en/js-initialization.md

 }
 ```

-### Launching Status
+### Launching Information

-You can check the launching result by call toast.Gamebase.initialize.
+The launch status can be checked by looking at the result of calling toast.Gamebase.initialize.

 ```js
 toast.Gamebase.initialize(gamebaseConfiguration, function (launchingInfo, error) {
     if (error) {